Investing Fees could cost you your early retirement!

 I will not make simulations with transaction fees and issuance fees because there are too many factors going on.
 But it will still make a significant difference in the long term!
 Unless you invest with a stupidly expensive broker, transaction costs do not matter much in the long term.

 And the impact of redemption fees is pretty easy to understand.
-If you have a redemption fee of 0.3%, you will need to increase your net worth by 0.31% to be financially independent.
-When you are looking at a 2 million net worth, this is an extra 6200 CHF that you need!
-But this is not nearly as bad a 0.3% management fee!
+If you have a redemption fee of 0.3%, you must increase your net worth by 0.31% to be financially independent.
+When looking at a 2 million net worth, this is an extra 6200 CHF that you need!
+But this is not nearly as bad as a 0.3% management fee!

 For each period, I will do two simulations.
-For the first one, I will simply take a 5% yearly returns for the simulation.
+For the first one, I will simply take a 5% yearly return for the simulation.
 These are somehow reasonable returns to expect.

 Impact over 10 years